mayankmahajan24/QL/docs/LanguageReference.md

 foo(arr1, myInt)
 ```

-- "Where" clauses: In a `where` clause, the search criteria must be enclosed within parentheses, and the expression within the parentheses should evaluate to a boolean value.
+- `Where` clauses: In a `where` clause, the search criteria must be enclosed within parentheses, and the expression within the parentheses should evaluate to a boolean value.
 For example,

 ```
 where(["size"] > 10 & ["weight"] < 4) {